About MOMAT

 The MOMAT Collection

-This is one of the largest collection exhibitions in Japan, displaying about 200 works selected from the museum holdings of more than 13,000 works including Nihon-ga (Japanese style) paintings, Western paintings, block prints, sculpture, photographs, and videos.
+This is one of the largest collection exhibitions in Japan, displaying about 200 works selected from holdings of more than 13,000 including Nihon-ga (Japanese style) paintings, Western paintings, block prints, sculpture, photographs, and videos.
 It is one of the best exhibitions in Japan for tracing trends in Japanese art from the end of the 19th century to the present day.
-We constantly refresh perspectives by rotating the works of art on display and by organizing special features on a smaller scale.
+The Museum constantly refreshes perspectives by rotating the works of art on display and by organizing MOMAT Collection Focus, a focused exhibition within the Collection Exhibition.

 Special exhibitions